Since launching over a decade ago, WhatsApp has gained popularity all over the world.

 2. The WhatsApp payment tool offers local businesses new or additional revenue streams.

-For small and local businesses dabbling in online sales, WhatsApp offers a new revenue stream opportunity that doesn't require them to build a robust online catalog or website.
+For small and local businesses dabbling in online sales, Whatsapp API integration offers a new revenue stream opportunity that doesn't require them to build a robust online catalog or website.
 They can now promote their business and current products, chat with prospects, and sell products all from one platform.

 For example, if you own or work as a marketer for a small or local business, especially in a region that heavily uses WhatsApp, creating a Business account could allow you to promote your brand with a business page and online product catalog.
 From there, when a user is interested in one of your catalog items, you can begin to experiment with processing online purchases for the first time.